 Without further ado, let’s take a look at some signs of faulty wiring on your premises…

 Lights can obviously flicker if they need replacing.
 But if that doesn’t fix the problem, it’s probably a sign of faulty wiring.
 That could be down to large appliances dominating your circuit, for example.
+So, while it may seem like a small inconvenience, a flickering light isn’t something you should ignore.

 Whether it’s a large powerful appliance or something that’s actually intended to heat things up, the socket itself should never become hot.
 Whatever you’ve plugged in, check for heat around the socket or outlet and get any issues inspected.
+Be careful when doing so, as electricity can generate some pretty high temperatures.

 Circuit breakers are installed as standard to stop electricity flowing when a problem is detected – including an excess of current or a faulty component.
 That could be down to overloading or a defective appliance.
 However, if you notice that they’re constantly tripping, it could also be a sign of faulty wiring.

 While these two sound obvious, they’re still worth mentioning.
 Sparks around sockets or switches –or shocks when using them – are clearly a sign of faulty wiring, or at the very least a faulty appliance.
+Be sure to communicate with employees regularly and check if they’ve encountered any shocks or sparks.

 When it comes to faulty wiring, it’s better to be safe than sorry.
 If you spot any of the signs above, you should contact a trusted electrical contractor immediately.
 That’s where Volta Compliance can help throughout Yorkshire.